lf87/luke-fryer-photography/README.md

 # To do

+* image popup component (on category component)
 * down arrow on the banner (may as well use plugin to make it scroll)
-* image popup component (on category component)
+* categories component styling
+* src-set for images
+* favicons etc.
 * clean up junk files/code/lint
 * test test test!
-* favicons etc.
 * populate with content!

+# Issues
+* banner refloaw issue on mobile (firefox i think)

 # Extras
-* Put on the the play store (purely for testing purposes)
+* put on the the play store (purely for testing purposes)